Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

 where the spins take the values $\sigma_i=\pm 1$, $h$ is a constant external field \footnote{The physics of the model does not change if the external field is replaced by a random field.} and the quenched couplings $J_{ij}$ have a Gaussian distribution with $\overline{J}=0$, $\overline{J^2}=\frac{1}{z-1}$, $z$ being the (fixed) connectivity of the model.
 The first sum is over the set of edges $E$ of a $D$-dimensional lattice.

 Approaching the transition from the paramagnetic side the order parameter is zero and we analyze, as usual, the behavior of spin correlations.
-Working at $T=0$ it is worth considering the response function $R_{ij}$ defined via the following procedure: being $\bm\sigma^\star$ the ground state (GS) configuration; compute the new GS under the constraint $\sigma_i=-\sigma_i^\star$; if also $\sigma_j$ flips, then $R_{ij}=1$, otherwise $R_{ij}=0$.
 Following Ref.~\cite{altieri2017loop}, a generic correlation or response function $G(x)$ between two points at distance $x$ on the original lattice is given at leading order in $1/M$ by

-where ${\cal N}(x,L)$ is the number of non-backtracking paths of length $L$ connecting the two points at distance $x$ on the original lattice ($M=1$) and $G^{\text{ {BL}}}(L)$ is the correlation function between two spins at distance $L$ on a BL with connectivity $z=2D$.
+where ${\cal N}(x,L)$ is the number of non-backtracking paths of length $L$ connecting the two points at distance $x$ on the original lattice ($M=1$) and $G^{\text{ {BL}}}(L)$ is the analyzed correlation function between two spins at distance $L$ on a BL with connectivity $z=2D$.
 While ${\cal N}(x,L)$ is known \cite{altieri2017loop}

 the crucial model-dependent quantity to be computed is $G^{\text{ {BL}}}(L)$.
-One can show (see SM) that the average response function on the BL can be computed exactly by applying $L$ times an integral operator.
+Working at $T=0$ it is worth focusing on the response function $R_{ij}$ defined for the spin-glass model via the following procedure: being $\bm\sigma^\star$ the ground state (GS) configuration; compute the new GS under the constraint $\sigma_i=-\sigma_i^\star$; if also $\sigma_j$ flips, then $R_{ij}=1$, otherwise $R_{ij}=0$.
+One can show \footnote{For more details see Supplemental Material [SM], which includes Refs. \cite{Brezin1976, vontobel2013counting, angelini2017real}} that the average response function on the BL can be computed exactly by applying $L$ times an integral operator.
 Consequently, its behavior at large $L$ is given by

-where $\lambda$ is the largest eigenvalue of the integral operator and goes to $\lambda_c=\frac{1}{2D-1}$ at the critical point of the BL, such that the total response diverges and the paramagnetic solution is no longer stable \footnote{The integral operator is the one in Eq.~(26) of Ref.~\cite{parisi2014diluted}.
+where $\lambda$ is the largest eigenvalue of the integral operator (more details on $\lambda$ in the SM).
+It goes to $\lambda_c=\frac{1}{2D-1}$ at the critical point of the BL, such that the total response diverges and the paramagnetic solution is no longer stable \footnote{The integral operator is the one in Eq.~(26) of Ref.~\cite{parisi2014diluted}.
 The connection with $R_{ij}$ follows from the fact that spin $\sigma_j$ flips after a flip of $\sigma_i$ only if an infinitesimal change of the field acting on site $i$ propagates to site $j$ and this condition is exactly enforced by the integral operator.}.
-Inserting Eqs.~(\ref{eq:R_L}) and (\ref{eq:N_L}) into Eq.~(\ref{eq:G(x)}), we obtain for the Fourier transform of the response function in the small momentum region as
+Inserting Eqs.~(\ref{eq:R_L}) and (\ref{eq:N_L}) into Eq.~(\ref{eq:G(x)}), we obtain for the Fourier transform of the response function in the small momentum region:

 with $\tau\equiv -\log(\lambda(2D-1))$.
 Note that $\tau\to0$ when $\lambda\to\lambda_c$: at leading order the response has the form of the bare propagator in a field theory and becomes critical at the BL critical point.